-All macroscopic deviations of the fibre’s axis from a straight line that will cause light to leak out of the fibre causing signal attenuation.
+All macroscopic deviations of the fibre’s axis from a straight line that cause signal attenuation.

 It consists of the wrapping of several turns of optical fibre around a mandrel approximately 1 cm in diameter in order to filter out excess high-order modes that are launched into the optical fibre.